Akatsuki667/holbertonschool-low_level_programming/hello_world/README.md

-Do the tasks of the project "Basics on C"
+Do the tasks of the project "C-Hello, World"

 TASKS :